Annapoorani: The Goddess of Food: Theatrical

 Annapoorani was released in theatres on 1 December 2023.

 Home media

 The post-theatrical streaming rights of the film were bought by ZEE5, and the satellite rights by Zee Tamil.
 However, the streaming rights were later changed to Netflix.
 The film began streaming on Netflix from 29 December 2023, but was taken down a month later.
 Since then, the film is only officially available for viewing on Simply South, a streaming service that does not legally work in India.
-On 1 October 2025, the Hindi dubbed version began streaming on JioHotstar.
+The Hindi dubbed version began streaming on JioHotstar from 1 October 2025.

 Reception

 Box office

 Annapoorani: The Goddess of Food earned ₹60 lakh on the opening day.
 A month after its release, Janani K of India Today described the film as a box office failure, attributing its underperformance to the effects of Cyclone Michaung.

 Critical response

 Annapoorani: The Goddess of Food received mixed reviews from critics.

 Janani K of India Today rated the film 2.5 out of 5 stars, saying it "could have been more delectable had it focused on selected ideas instead of feeling the need to force-feed messages on many topics."
 M. Suganth of The Times of India rated the film 3 out of 5, saying "Nayanthara uses her screen presence to make us root for Annapoorani and her superstardom to spell out the messages of women empowerment that the film wants to convey."

 Raisa Nasreen of Times Now rated the film 3 out of 5, saying "Nayanthara's Culinary Triumph Unveiled In Feast of Tradition, Aspiration And Comedy."
 Akchayaa Rajkumar of The News Minute rated the film 3.5 out of 5, saying "Despite its imperfect politics and occasional logical fallacies, Annapoorani makes for a refreshing watch, reminiscent of the wholesome, slice-of-life Tamil films before the era of big guns, ear-shattering explosions, and blood spill."

-P. Sangeetha of OTTplay rated the film 2.5 out of 5, saying "Nayanthara's Annapoorani: The Goddess of Food falls short of becoming a delectable spread due to its weak writing and long-drawn screenplay.
+P. Sangeetha of OTTPlay rated the film 2.5 out of 5, saying "Nayanthara's Annapoorani: The Goddess of Food falls short of becoming a delectable spread due to its weak writing and long-drawn screenplay.
 A one-time watch."
 Avinash Ramachandran of Cinema Express rated the film 2.5 out of 5, stating "For a film based on food, it is disappointing that Annapoorani doesn't have those mouthwatering frames that make us hungry.
 The background score and songs by Thaman are too coercive and scream 'empowerment' a bit too vehemently.
 While I get what the makers were going for with the animated portions in the film, it didn't come across, and it was as distracting as the increased use of the green screen in many scenes."